On Ilmanen's multiplicity-one conjecture for mean curvature flow with type-I mean curvature: The rescaled mean curvature flow

 \section{The rescaled mean curvature flow}

 In this section, we will show the smooth convergence of rescaled mean curvature flow under uniform mean curvature bound.
 As is pointed out in the introduction, we have no long-time pseudolocality of the flow and the singularities don't move along straight lines.
-In order to show the $L$-stability of the limit self-shrinker, we need an estimate on the asymptotical behavior of the positive solution near the singular set (c.f.
-Lemma \ref{claim2} and Lemma \ref{lem:B002}), and the proof of this estimate will be delayed to Section \ref{sec:analysis}.
+When the multiplicity of the convergence is greater than one, in order to show the $L$-stability of the limit self-shrinker we need an estimate on the asymptotical behavior of the positive solution near the singular set (cf. Lemma \ref{claim2} and Lemma \ref{lem:B002}), and the proof of this estimate will be delayed to Section \ref{sec:analysis}.

-\begin{theo} Let $\{(\Si^2, \x(t)), 0\leq t<+\infty\}$ be a closed smooth embedded rescaled mean curvature flow \beq \Big(\pd {\x}t\Big)^{\perp}=-\Big(H-\frac 12\langle \x, \n\rangle\Big) \eeq satisfying \beq d(\Si_t, 0)\leq D,\quad \hbox{and}\quad \max_{\Si_t}|H(p, t)|\leq \La \eeq for two constants $D, \La>0$.
+\begin{theo} Let $\{(\Si^2, \x(t)), 0\leq t<+\infty\}$ be a closed smooth embedded rescaled mean curvature flow \beq \Big(\pd {\x}t\Big)^{\perp}=-\Big(H-\frac 12\langle \x, \n\rangle\Big)\n \eeq satisfying \beq d(\Si_t, 0)\leq D,\quad \hbox{and}\quad \max_{\Si_t}|H(p, t)|\leq \La \eeq for two constants $D, \La>0$.
 Then for any $t_i\ri +\infty$ there exists a subsequence of $\{\Si_{t_i+t}, -1<t<1\}$ such that it converges in smooth topology to a complete smooth self-shrinker with multiplicity one as $i\ri +\infty$. \end{theo}